TheImagingSource/tiscamera/doc/pages/tutorial.rst

 This code can be found in the example `04-set-format`.

-As an alternative to creating the GstCaps manually you can also use ``gst_caps_from_string``.
+As an alternative to creating the GstCaps manually, you can also use ``gst_caps_from_string``.
 This function takes a format string description and converts it to a valid GstCaps instance.
 For more information, see :any:`the caps reference section.<gstreamer_caps>`.

 Showing a live image
 --------------------

-To display a live image a display sink is required.
+In order to display a live image, a display sink is required.

-Depending on the used system some display sinks may work better than others.
+Depending on the system being used, some display sinks may work better than others.
-Generally the `ximagesink` is a good starting point.
+Generally, the `ximagesink` is a good starting point.

 A simple pipeline would look like this: